tyrissoftware/swift-valuestore/Documentation/Utilities.md

 You can cache one ValueStore with another one that you know is faster.
 This gives you a ValueStore that will try to load first from the fast store, and if it doesn’t find the value there it will load from the slow one.

+## cached(load:)

+You can cache one operation with same value.
+This will try to load the value first from ValueStore, if it doesn’t find, try to do the operation and save the value in ValueStore.

 ## set

 Simple utility to save or remove a value using an optional.
 If the value is nil the stored value will be removed, and if there’s some value it will be stored.